 The iron tips on the gorgon's horns are of a special black iron forged in the smithies of a clan of warrior frost giants.
 They are imbued with the magic of these mighty humanoids.
-Should the tips be removed and reforged as usable weapons, they cause 1d4 frost damage when a hit is scored.
-Opponents make a constitution save with a challenge level of 0 to half the damage.
-There is enough metal to make three spearheads or two daggers, a small war hammer, or similarly sized item.
+Should the tips be removed and reforged as usable weapons, they cause an additional 1d4 frost damage when a hit is scored and are treated as magical for the purposes of overcoming damage resistance or immunity.
+There is enough metal to make three spearheads or two daggers, a small war hammer, a short sword or similarly sized item.